 There is a central square with a pretty church Katedrala sv.
 Marko.
 Around it, there are numerous small streets with restaurants and stores.
-And if you’re lucky, the locals put tables and chairs outside for a local performance.
+And if you’re lucky, the locals put tables and chairs outside for a traditional performance.

 It is also worth walking to the monument, of St Peter, on the other side of the bay.
 From here you have a nice view over Makarska.
 Especially in the evening, when you see the numerous lights.

 Looking for a place to drink and party in a unique location?
 Club Deep is a club in an open cave on the beach.
 Even if you don’t like going out, it’s definitely worth having a drink here.